 - Benefits for specific circumstances, such as maternity or disability

 We can help you navigate the different types of benefits with the detailed information on the Student Hub.
 If you are on interruption and don’t currently have access to the Student Hub, please contact us on email@example.com or call for more information.

 Full-time students on an interruption of study still count as full-time students for benefits purposes.
 Whether you can get benefits during a break in study depends on the reason for taking time out and the benefit concerned.

 If you are successfully claiming a means-tested benefit such as Universal Credit, a legacy benefit such as Housing Benefit, Income Support, income-based Jobseeker's Allowance or income-related Employment and Support Allowance, you can still claim them during your time out from study, subject to their other criteria.

 Illness or caring responsibilities

-Students on an interruption of study due to illness or being a carer, whose situation has recovered, but who are waiting to restart study can claim Universal Credit
+If you are on an interruption of study due to illness or being a carer whose situation has recovered, but you are waiting to restart study, you can claim Universal Credit.

 Pregnancy and Parenthood

 Single parents and sole carers (including some foster carers) can still claim Universal Credit while being a registered student.
 This includes periods of interruption.
 Being on an interruption of study does not affect the entitlement to the variety of allowances that may be assessable before and/or after the expected time of birth.
 These benefits and their eligibility are laid out at gov.uk